 - Maximize the tax-free accounts available

-I am not going to outline a blind rule where it says to invest your US dividend stocks only in a RRSP since I have US dividend stocks in my TFSA and non-registered.
+I am not going to outline a blind rule where it says to invest your US dividend stocks only in an RRSP since I have US dividend stocks in my TFSA and non-registered.
 Those stocks have a low dividend yield (1% or under) and the tax withholding is very minimal compared with the total return.

 Taxes vs total return is a balance.

-GenYMoney has a similar rule – If you have high yield US dividends it is best to put them in your RRSP.
+GenYMoney has a similar rule – If you have high-yield US dividends it is best to put them in your RRSP.

 Homework: For each of your holdings in each account, identify if it’s tax efficient.

 You need to understand how the company makes money.
 This is a must in my opinion.

 Imagine you have 2 friends asking you to invest in their business, which is what the stock market is by the way, and 1 friend says he wants to start a food truck business and the other is opening a pizza place.
 Both are asking for $25,000.
 What questions do you ask?